 - Water and Sewer Service — TRI Center’s water and sewer services are administered by the Tahoe Reno Industrial General Improvement District (TRI GID).
 There is an abundance of water available from underground aquifers, pumped to multi-million gallon storage units located at high elevations, providing ESFR pressure throughout the park.
 Sewer treatment is handled in a state-of-the-art facility located in the center.
 The effluent is treated back to a Truckee River water standard that is then distributed back to the industrial center in a separate system designated for recycled uses such as irrigation, wash-down or cooling processes.

 - Environmental Status — TRI Center is a Greenfield project with minimal exposure to the typical man-caused environmental issues faced by most industrial centers.
-An existing Phase I Environmental study was conducted on the project that recommends, “no further assessment is necessary regarding environmental matters associated with the property.”

 - High Desert Means NO Wetlands — TRI Center is located in a high desert environment; there are no wetland.
 The Truckee River flows near the northern project boundary providing a unique balance of nature and industrial development.